microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_SteppingGranularity" class="anchor"></a>SteppingGranularity

-The granularity of the requested step.
+The granularity of one 'step' in the stepping requests 'next', 'stepIn', 'stepOut', and 'stepBack'.

 ```typescript
 type SteppingGranularity = 'statement' | 'line' | 'instruction';